-Where a delegate has passed the trainer's review and gained between 70%-77% (21, 22 or 23 out of 30) in the examination and passed the safety critical questions or has achieved the 80% pass mark but failed the safety critical questions, the delegate may re-sit the examination.
-This can either be on the same day or by re-sitting the exam by attending another course on the final day within a 90-day period (the delegate is not obliged to re-do the day's course).
+Where a delegate has passed the trainer's review and gained between 70%-77% (21, 22 or 23 out of 30) in the examination or has achieved the 80% pass rate but failed the safety critical questions, the delegate may re-sit the examination.
+This can either be on the same day or by resitting the exam by attending another course on the final day within a 90-day period (the delegate is not obliged to re-do the day's course).